devaman/autoform/README.md

 ```bash
 git push origin [your-branch-name]
 ```
-9) Now go to Github and Send a Pull request to original repo.We will now review your Post and merge with the repo.And then your post will be published on blog .
+9) Now go to Github and Send a Pull request to original repo.We will now review your Post and merge with the repo.

 ## Main Contributors